EatMyGoose/CanaryCpp/readme.md

 # CanaryCpp

 ## About
-A header only C++14 library for basic unit-testing.
+A lightweight C++14 library for basic unit-testing.
 Targeted towards  environments where more established solutions may not be able to work (i.e. being unable to setup Visual Studio's test environment due to DLL dependency errors).

 ## Running Tests
 All tests are run by calling `CTest::Canary::Instance().RunAllTests()`.